nest/nest-simulator/doc/index.rst

 **Have an idea of the type of model you need?**

-    You can find a list of all models implemented in NEST in our model directory.
+    You can find a list of all models implemented in NEST in our :doc:`model directory <models/index>`.

 .. raw:: html